What is fibromyalgia

 Fibromyalgia is not a degenerative illness, and its intensity and duration vary according to multiple factors (as we have previously seen); however, in order to help the medical professional to establish a treatment or more individualised and personalised guidelines, we can classify this illness into four groups:

-● Moderate fibromyalgia or associated with a chronic illness (Type 2).
+- Moderate fibromyalgia or associated with a chronic illness (Type 2).
 In addition to what was mentioned above, it may be accompanied by pain or stiffness.
-The main hypothesis is the onset of FM as the consequence of the chronic character of other previous illnesses.
+The main hypothesis is the onset of fibromyalgia as the consequence of the chronic character of other previous illnesses.

 Obtaining a clear diagnosis in each of these four areas will make it possible to include each patient in each of these classifications.